 Decide what you will be trading

-Different brokers have different areas of expertise and a FOREX broker may not deal in stocks, or vice versa.
+Different brokers have different areas of expertise and a FOREX broker may do stock trading, or vice versa.
 Find a broker who deals in the area you want to specialize in.

-Talk to other day traders to see what platform they recommend.
+Talk to other day traders to see what stock trading platforms they recommend.
 Like any industry, reputation matters, but never more so than when it’s your money on the line.
 Check online reviews, discussion boards and social media content, ask your colleague for recommendations, and take the time to examine their website.

 Check the credentials of the trading platform with their regulatory agency to see if they have had any actions or complaints against them.
 How long have they been in business, how many employees do they have, and how long have they been handling day trading accounts?
 The last thing you need as a new day trader is a broker who doesn't abide by the rules.

 Check fees and commissions

-Nothing can eat away a profit faster than commissions and brokerage fees.
+Nothing can eat away a profit faster than commissions and admin fees.
 Large volume trades could have thousands of dollars in commission fees.
 There are some stock trading platforms that offer commission-free trading which reduces the costs of trading significantly.